thisisnic/JavaScript30Days/README.md

 * using join to convert array to a strings
 * using includes to search within a string

-13 - Slide in on Scroll
+## 13 - Slide in on Scroll

 Topics:

 * debouncing eventListeners
 * using the window's height and scrollX properties
 * the scroll event

+## 14 - JavaScript References VS Copying

+Topics:

+* copying strings, numbers, and booleans
+* copying arrays
+* copying arrays with deeper levels of nesting